mposolda/fapi-demo/README.md

 2) No FAPI yet

-2.a) In the `Client Registration` part, you can provide Initial access token from Keycloak (See above) and register some client
+2.a) In the `Client Registration` part, you can provide Initial access token from Keycloak (See above) and register some client.
+Can be for example public client (Switch `Client authentication method` can be switched to `none`)

 2.b) You can click `Create Login URL` and click `Login` .
 After user authentication, you can be redirected back to the application.
+You should see 200 from token response.
 No FAPI is involved yet.
-You can see that tokens don't have `nonce` claim in it.
+You can see that tokens don't have `nonce` claim in it (Tokens can be seen by click on the button `Show Last tokens`)

 3) Fapi Baseline test